Zuikyo/ZIKRouter/Documentation/English/PerformRoute.md

 }
 ```

 Type of `prepareDest` and `prepareModule` block changes with the router's generic parameters.
-So there will be compile checking when you change the protocol.
+So there will be compile checking when you change the protocol in `ZIKRouterToView()`.

 But there is bug in Xcode auto completions.
 These parameters in block are not correctly completed, you have to manually fix the code.